input-output-hk/peras-design/docs/reports/tech-report-1.md

 The key points of this line of work are:

 1. While both written in Agda, we differentiate the _Formal model_ from the _Test model_ as they serve different purposes.
-More importantly, we acknowledge the fact there be more than one _Test model_ for a given _Formal model_, depending on the level of abstraction and the properties we want to test,
+More importantly, we acknowledge the fact that there may be more than one _Test model_ for a given _Formal model_, depending on the level of abstraction and the properties we want to test,
 2. The _Formal model_ is the actual specification of the protocol and is meant to write _proofs_ related to the protocol (e.g the usual blockchain properties like chain growth, chain quality, etc. and the specific properties of Peras).
-Ideally, this model should be part of the research work and written in close collaboration with them,
+Ideally, this model should be part of the research work and written in close collaboration with that,
-3. The _Test model_ describes some relevant behavior of the system for the purpose of asserting a liveness or safety property, in the form of a state machine relating: A state data type, some _signals_ sent to the SUT for testing purpose, and a _step_ function describing possible transitions of the system,
+3. The _Test model_ describes some relevant behavior of the system for the purpose of asserting a liveness or safety property, in the form of a state machine relating: a state data type, some _signals_ sent to the SUT for testing purpose, and a _step_ function describing possible transitions of the system,
 4. The _Test model_'s soundness w.r.t the _Formal model_ is proven through a _soundness_ theorem that guarantees each sequence of transition in the _Test model_ can be mapped to a valid sequence of transitions in the _Formal model_,
 5. Using `agda2hs` Haskell code is generated from the _Test model_ and integrated in a small hand-written wrapper complying with quickcheck-dynamic API.